Introduction

 The NAE Group has an in-house tax team, based in the Group headquarters in the UK charged with the day-to-day management of NAE UK’s tax affairs and the setting of tax policies and procedures for the Group.
 The tax team members have adequate training and skills for the role and complexity of duties they carry out.
 The Group Head of Tax has responsibility for the tax function and is accountable to the Chief Financial Officer.
 Ultimate responsibility for managing NAE’s tax risks and tax compliances lies with the Board, with this responsibility delegated to the Chief Financial Officer.

-The NAE tax team provide advice to the business on tax-related issues, oversee UK tax compliance-related matters and manage NAE UK’s relationship with HMRC and with third party advisors.
+The NAE tax team provide advice to the business on tax-related issues, oversee UK (and overseas) tax compliance-related matters and manage NAE UK’s relationship with His Majesty’s Revenue and Customs (HMRC), and with third party advisors.
 The NAE tax team routinely obtain advice from external UK tax advisors, which forms a key part of our UK tax return process.

 NAE proactively manages, reviews and reports on all commercial risks, including tax risk.
 The Audit and Risk Committee monitors the effectiveness of the corporate governance, regulatory compliance and internal control framework within the Group, including the tax function.